-All Kubernetes cluster spinup and management operations are well automated by AWS which allows AWS customers that uses EKS so focus more on their business and applications instead of spending time of engineers on Kubernetes clusters provisioning and maintenance.
+All Kubernetes cluster spinup and management operations are well-automated by AWS which allows AWS customers that use EKS to focus more on their business and applications instead of spending their engineers’ time on Kubernetes clusters provisioning and maintenance.

 Integration with AWS services

 EKS does not force customers to migrate all workloads to AWS.
 With EKS one can still spread the workload over different clouds.
 Migrating from self-hosted Kubernetes installations to Amazon EKS typically does not require any significant changes to the existing system.
 At the same time, EKS integrates well with many common Amazon services, namely:

 - VPC and availability zones.
 EKS supports multi-AZ deployment of worker nodes for high availability

 - EKS load balances traffic for services using AWS Network Load Balancers, AWS Application Load Balancers and Elastic Load Balancers

 - Route53.
 EKS supports assigning Route 53 DNS records to any service running in the cluster

 - Autoscaling.
 Worker nodes are deployed in the autoscaling group. i.e., the cluster can automatically scale up and down by the load or by any CloudWatch metric

 - AWS CloudWatch.
 All worker nodes are monitored with CloudWatch, like any other EC2 instances

 - AWS IAM.
 Via open-source Heptio authenticator you can use IAM roles and policies to authenticate users to EKS and configure the fine-grained access to any Kubernetes namespaces created within it